-The "Strengthening Local Governance in Myanmar" (SLGM) programme is a 5-year initiative, to be implemented over the period 2021-25.
-It will therefore be congruent with the mandate of the new Union and State/Region governments that will be formed after the elections in late 2020.
+The "Strengthening Local Governance in Myanmar" (SLGM) programme is a 5-year initiative, to be implemented over the period 2021-26.
+It will therefore be congruent with the mandate of the new Union and State/Region governments that will be formed based on the outcome of the 2020 elections.